Ben Keating: 2021

 Keating competed in the World Endurance Championship (WEC) in a Corvette C8.R with Corvette Racing.
 The Corvette ran in the GT-Am class of the WEC.
 It was a GTE spec car.

-The WEC results as of Nov 07, 2021:
+He started the season at the Spa 6 Hour Race by qualifying on the pole and finished second.
+At the 24 Hours of Le Mans, he started sixth and finished second.
+He won at the Bahrain 6 Hour.
+Keating and his team finished second in the WEC Championship for GT-Am.